wisdal/Image-classification-transfer-learning/README.md

 In a neural network, neurons are organized in layers.
 Different layers may perform different kinds of transformations on their inputs.
 Signals travel from the first layer (input), to the last (output), possibly after traversing the layers multiple times.
 As the last hidden layer, the Bottleneck has enough summarized information to provide the next layer which does the actual classification task.

-In the retrain script, we remove the old top layer, and train a new one on the pictures we have downloaded.
+In the [retrain.py] script, we remove the old top layer, and train a new one on the pictures we have downloaded.

 The reason our final layer retraining can work on new classes is that it turns out the kind of information needed to distinguish between all the 1000 classes in ImageNet is often also useful to distinguish between new kinds of objects.